The global skills and competency framework for the digital world

 Applies standard techniques and tools for designing user interactions with and experiences of selected system, product or service components.

 Reviews design goals and agreed security, usability and accessibility requirements.
-Creates storyboards, static wireframes and dynamic or workable prototypes.
+Creates design artefacts to communicate ideas.

-Assists in the evaluation of design options and trade-offs.
-Consistently applies visual design and branding guidelines.
+Assists in evaluating design options and trade-offs.
+Considers and applies visual design and branding guidelines consistently when appropriate.

 User experience design: Level 4